dcanasp/memory_bank/high level/code/go/advance go.md

 https://assets.digitalocean.com/books/how-to-code-in-go.pdf
 `go build -tags pro`
 # stack vs heap
 Stack is self cleaning, stack is faster.
-Heap has garbage colector if a function returns a pointer that must be stored on the heap. or it it is declared on the global scope.
+Heap has garbage collector if a function returns a pointer that must be stored on the heap. or it it is declared on the global scope.

 That is the scape analysis.
-If something inside a function is going to remain alive (like a pointer) that value scapes and the compiler will store it in the heap.
+If something inside a function is going to remain alive (like a pointer) that value escapes and the compiler will store it in the heap.
 If not it goes to the stack

-if you want to check the scape analisis you can use build tags like this `go build -gcflags -m=2`
+if you want to check the scape analysis you can use build tags like this `go build -gcflags -m=2`

 ## scalability
-if your code (at runtime) starts growing, deploying new go rutines, new stack, and filling it's space.
+if your code (at runtime) starts growing, deploying new go routines, new stack, and filling it's space.
 There will be a point where the stack has to be migrated to a bigger contiguous stack.
 If any data is shared between stacks, it will have to change on all (like a pointer to a variable in the moving stack).
 For this reason for data that will be **shared** by a **lot of stacks**; it's better to **allocate** it on the **heap**
 # fmt
 the library used for writing is actually really cost full.
 In terms of compiler function cost.
 A simple print of `fmt.Println()` has a cost of 80. this is around 20 times more than what it costs to assign a variable and perform a sum to it.
 This is mainly because the `fmt.Println()` function is not trivial; it involves reflection and interfaces